marcusaasjensen/marcusaasjensen/README.md

 I am greatly interested in video game development, rendering, other computer science stuff and in building creative tools for artists wishing for better solutions to express themselves.

+*For more informations, go ahead and visit my personal website <a href="https://marcusaasjensen.com">marcusaasjensen.com</a>*

 <table align="right">
 <tr>
 <td>